Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

 ## Lint and Autoformat

-CSP has listing and auto formatting.
+CSP has linting and auto formatting.

 | Language | Linter         | Autoformatter  | Description |
 | :------- | :------------- | :------------- | :---------- |